COVID Protocols

 • Please check current CDC recommendations for travel to Ecuador and consult with your doctor about general travel vaccinations you should have as precaution for travel.
 See the “Health and Inoculations” section below.

-• Plan your international flight reservations to Quito Mariscal Sucre International Airport (UIO).
+• Plan your international flight reservations into and out of Quito Mariscal Sucre International Airport (UIO).
 Send a copy of your itinerary to the Naturalist Journeys office please.

 • Soft sided luggage/duffel bags are easiest for packing the vans.
 Pack essential medications in your carry-on luggage, as well as one day of clothing and optics in case of luggage delay.